Improve the environment in the welding cells and on the manufacturing floor

 “The biggest surprise for me is that we haven’t had to change the filter,” says Spencer Reed, assistant shop foreman at Chandler.
 “Once a month, we check to make sure the filters still look alright, but other than that, they clean themselves.
 They’ve been running every day since we got them, and they work just as well as they did when we installed them.”

-The systems’ ease of use and low maintenance requirements continue to be an added bonus for Chandler — helping reduce downtime and costs related to maintenance and cleaning.
+The systems’ ease of use and low maintenance requirements continue to be an added bonus for Chandler.
+This helps reduce downtime and costs related to maintenance and cleaning.

 “We don’t even think about them half the time,” says Donnie Moore, production shop manager.
 “We take it for granted now that we don’t have to do much maintenance at all.”

-Before installing the centralized fume extraction systems, Chandler Equipment was using exhaust fans in an effort to circulate and remove from the building the fumes generated during the welding process, but they weren’t happy with the results.
+Before installing the systems, Chandler Equipment used exhaust fans to circulate and remove the welding fumes, with limited results.
 In addition, the exhaust fans were cumbersome, and wherever they were located, work had to be done around them.
-Also, cold weather made the fume situation worse, since employees didn’t like to open the ventilation system and let cold air into the building.
+Cold weather made the situation worse, since employees didn’t like to open the ventilation system and let cold air in.

 “By the end of the day, you could still see a haze of fog and fumes in the air.
 We felt like we had to do something about that,” says Jeff Chandler, president.
 “I started out as a welder in this business.
 Having the experience of being a welder, the air quality was very important to me for many reasons.”